to OVER() Clause:

-Aggregate functions work by grouping data into sets and then performing a calculation on each set.
+Aggregate functions group data into sets and perform calculations on each set.

-However, window functions are performed on individual rows and are not restricted by these groups.
-Instead, they use a predefined window – a subset of the data – to calculate values based on a particular set of criteria.
+However, window functions operate on individual rows, independent of these groups.
+They use a predefined window – a subset of the data – to calculate values based on specific criteria.
+This provides significant flexibility for calculations that are difficult with aggregate functions.

-They can also be used to calculate values that cannot be easily calculated with other SQL functions or clauses.
-For example, we can use window functions to calculate averages, running totals and perform complex calculations such as percentiles and rank.
+Window functions allow calculations within the context of the entire dataset.
+They can also calculate values beyond the scope of other SQL functions or clauses.
+For instance, we can use window functions to calculate averages, running totals, and perform complex calculations like percentiles and ranks.

-Suppose we have a bookstore database with two tables: a sales table (Sales) with columns, ID, Date, Book ID, Quantity, and Price, and a book table (Books) with columns, ID, Book Name, Author, and Genre.
+Imagine a bookstore database with two tables: a sales table (Sales) with columns like ID, Date, Book ID, Quantity, and Price, and a book table (Books) with columns like ID, Book Name, Author, and Genre.

-To analyze the data, we could join these tables and build a query as follows:
+To analyze this data, we could join these tables and create a query like this:

 SELECT b.Genre,